adapt-it/adapt-it-mobile/README.md

 ## Philosophy

 Adapt It Mobile is a free open source tool for quickly translating between related languages.
-We seek to create, as a community, an adaptation tool that will run on all major mobile platforms and facilitate translation of [USFM](http://paratext.ubs-translations.org/about/usfm), and collaboration between other translation tools such as the desktop version of [Adapt It](http://adapt-it.org/) as well as [UBS Paratext](http://paratext.ubs-translations.org/) and [Bibledit](https://sites.google.com/site/bibledit/).
+We seek to create, as a community, an adaptation tool that will run on all major mobile platforms and facilitate translation of [USFM](http://paratext.ubs-translations.org/about/usfm) text, and support collaboration between other translation tools such as the desktop version of [Adapt It](http://adapt-it.org/) as well as [UBS Paratext](http://paratext.ubs-translations.org/) and [Bibledit](https://sites.google.com/site/bibledit/).

 ## License